ARMmbed/example-asynch-i2c/README.md

 ### Pins

-EEPROM pin definitions are target specific - the code and the physical board must both be using the same pins:
+SDA and SCL pin definitions are target-specific.
+To function correctly, the code and the physical board must both be using the same pins.
+Follow these steps to determine which pins the code is configured to use.

-1. To know which pins the code is looking for, see the ``i2c_master_eeprom_asynch.cpp`` file for this sample.
-The pins are defined as ``TEST_SDA_PIN`` and ``TEST_SCL_PIN``.
+1. First, find the pin references in the source files.
+In this example, view ``i2c_master_eeprom_asynch.cpp``.
+The pin references are ``YOTTA_CFG_HARDWARE_TEST_PINS_I2C_SDA``, ``YOTTA_CFG_HARDWARE_TEST_PINS_I2C_SCL``.

+2. Next, find the target-specific pin definitions corresponding to the pin references in the target's ``target.json`` file.
+The file is located at ``yotta_targets/frdm-k64f-gcc/target.json``.

+    Each keyword in the pin reference represents a level in the target configuration structure.
+To find what YOTTA_CFG_HARDWARE_TEST_PINS_SPI resolves to, look under config/hardware/test-pins/i2c.

+    The i2c pins for FRDM-K64F are:

+    ```
+    "i2c": {
+      "sda": "PTE25",
+      "scl": "PTE24"
+    }
+    ```

-2. To know where on your board those pins are, please look at its [pinout picture](http://developer.mbed.org/platforms/FRDM-K64F/#overview).
+3. Finally, locate those pins on the board's [pinout picture](http://developer.mbed.org/platforms/FRDM-K64F/#overview).

-The datasheet for the eeprom can be found [here](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Components/General%20IC/34979_SPCN.pdf).
-It requires Vcc, GND, SDA and SCL pins connected to the target.
+The EEPROM pinout diagram can be found in the datasheet [here](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Components/General%20IC/34979_SPCN.pdf).

 ### Getting Started